coolcarly/coolcarly.github.io/docs/phd/starting-over-a-phd.md

 This remote desktop connection saved me so much time and allowed me to do analyses at anytime without spending hours at work.
 It also gave my mac access to a PC to use the PC analysis softwares.
 Now, while I did redo all my thesis figures with GraphPad Prism and the figures appeared much nicer, I feel like it was such a waste of time.
 I now much prefer OriginLab as the storage of data within a single file is much better and easier to access.
 **I highly recommend this to anyone, even at early stages of your PhD.
 I wish that I did this in my first year!**

+### 25 Feb 2024
+Yep, it is now February and I still haven't submitted my PhD thesis.
+The problem isn't with my writing (well it sort of is), it is more with the review process.
+You see, my thesis is very long.
+I did waaaaay too much and I don't want to cut it out, either because I think my later works were really interesting.
+However, if I had just stopped and started writing a year ago, I would've cut out a few chapters and made my life much easier.
+Maybe I would have finished my PhD sooner?